SuperOkazaki/fusee-launcher/README.md

 ## Notes
 I'm doing my best to learn scripting and programming.
 I know this isn't the most professional thing in the world and can be improved.
 I just made something for myself to use and figured it would work well for others, too.
 My work pales in comparison to that which I'm building off of.

+# Credit

+- The entire ReSwitched team, of course
+- SciresM in particular, whom I really look up to as a programmer and as a person
+- [@gbazone](https://gbatemp.net/members/gbazone.350058/) on GBATemp and his OS X tutorial
+- If I forgot anyone else I'm sorry - I love you too, don't worry!
+Let me know and I'll credit you here.